5 September 2026

 Special Discounted Super Early Bird Festival Pass

-You can secure your ticket for this year’s festival with our WOFFF Super Early Bird Festival Pass for a special discounted price of just £25, giving you a fantastic £5 saving on our regular WOFFF Day Festival Pass ticket!
+You can secure your ticket for this year’s festival with our WOFFF Early Bird Festival Pass for a discounted price of £27.50!

-Please note: Super Early Bird Festival Passes are available until 31 May and are available to be purchased online only.
+Please note: Early Bird Festival Passes are available until 31 July and can be purchased online or from the Depot box office.

 Be an angel and sprinkle some joy on WOFFF in its 12th year!